EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

 Then simply follow the on-screen instructions.
-Before returning to your repository remember to **Commit & Push** on the **Source Control** tab, and write a meaningful commit message. **Forgotten how do do these steps?** See the [Moving Folders & Files](https://github.com/EdDataScienceEES/tutorial-Kirstb-04/blob/master/index.md#moving-folders--files) section above
+Before returning to your repository remember to **Commit & Push** on the **Source Control** tab, and write a meaningful commit message. **Forgotten how do do these steps?** <mark>See the [Moving Folders & Files](https://github.com/EdDataScienceEES/tutorial-Kirstb-04/blob/master/index.md#moving-folders--files) section above </mark>

 ## 1c.
 Reverting Commits